ahanniga/typora-one-dark-pro/README.md

 # **One Dark Pro** theme for Typora

-For those who prefer dark themes, One Dark Pro is based on the [Nord](https://theme.typora.io/theme/Nord/) theme, but further darkened and the viewing areas opened up for larger monitors.
+One Dark Pro is a Typora theme based on [Nord](https://theme.typora.io/theme/Nord/), but further darkened and the viewing areas opened up for larger monitors.

 ### Main View
 ![one-dark-pro](/media/theme/one-dark-pro/one-dark-pro.png)